 At Alphington Grammar School our primary focus is the health and wellbeing of our students and ensuring that every student experiences success.
 Studying overseas can provide challenges for some students.
-We pride ourselves on knowing our students, respecting and appreciating cultural differences so that all students experience success.
+We pride ourselves on knowing our students, and respecting and appreciating cultural differences so that all students feel supported and able to achieve their potential.

 Success means different things to different people.

 For us, your success is measured by individual achievement - by knowing you are doing the very best that you can do.
 Our goal is to help you do your best at every step along the educational journey.